Abdrahamane123/rosbot_plus_description/README.md

 ## Start here

-1. Install dependencies and build the package.
+1. Install dependencies, [clone the repository](#2-create-the-workspace-and-clone-the-repository), and build the package.
 2. Launch the obstacle demo with Gazebo and RViz.
 3. Drive through `/cmd_vel` with the standard ROS keyboard teleoperation node.
 4. Record ROS topics and report the exact simulation configuration with results.